xunillen2/xunillen2/README.md

-Lynx dude that likes to work with hardware and firmware.
+Dude that likes to work with hardware, firmware and low level stuff

 _The gears turn once more..._